Guide for New Students: Hebrew

 Think beyond the Bible!
 Modern Hebrew is vital in many professional fields – religion, international relations, history, archaeology, medicine, scientific research, business, and more.
 Hebrew is perfect for students who are interested in a language with amazing historical and cultural layers.
 It is also fun for those who like logic – studying Hebrew is like exploring a living abacus as we see how different combinations of ‘root letters’ keep us using a range of biblical words while modern-day words slot in seamlessly to very predictable grammar and spelling patterns.

 Can I major in it?
 Currently no major or concentration is offered.
 However, Hebrew counts as a language for the European Studies Concentration and it is pertinent to some courses in Judaic Studies.

 Topics explored: Israeli history, society, culture, through a range of Hebrew texts (newspaper, fiction, poetry, memoir), and popular Israeli media.
 Israeli popular music through a "karaoke in Hebrew" project.
 Jewish history in Europe and the Middle East.

 How to get started: Students interested in learning Hebrew can begin when the next sequence starts in Winter term, 2017.
-To begin learning about Israeli and Palestinian socio-cultural relations, students are encouraged to enroll in the A&I seminar, HEBR 100: Personal and National Identity in Israeli and Palestinian Literature.
+To begin learning about Israeli and Palestinian socio-cultural relations, students are encouraged to enroll in the A&I seminar, CCST 100.2: Cross Cultural Perspectives on Israeli and Palestinian Identity.